 Aortic aneurysm surgery

-Aortic aneurysm surgery is a procedure to repair a swollen artery (your aorta) to reduce the risk of it rupturing.
-If your aortic aneurysm has already ruptured, you’ll need to have emergency surgery to fix it.
+Aortic aneurysm surgery is a procedure to repair a swollen artery (your aorta) to reduce the risk of it rupturing (breaking).
+If your aortic aneurysm has already ruptured, you’ll need emergency surgery to fix it.

 About aortic aneurysm surgery

-An aortic aneurysm weakens the wall of your aorta so it may break if you don’t get treatment to repair it.
+An aortic aneurysm weakens the wall of your aorta.
+This means the wall of the aorta may break if you don’t have treatment to repair it.

-Aortic aneurysm surgery replaces the affected part of your artery with an artificial (synthetic) tube (graft).
-This will allow blood to flow through your aorta without touching the damaged parts.
-The graft will take the pressure off your bulging aorta so it’s less likely to rupture.
+Aortic aneurysm repair replaces the affected part of your artery with an artificial (synthetic) tube – this is called a graft.
+The graft will allow blood to flow through your aorta without touching the damaged parts.
+This takes the pressure off your bulging aorta so it’s less likely to rupture.

 Preparation for aortic aneurysm surgery

-• If you smoke, it’s important to stop because smoking can increase your risk of getting an infection.
-Smoking also damages your blood vessels.
+• If you smoke, it’s important to stop.
+Smoking can increase your risk of getting an infection.
+It also damages your blood vessels.

 • Your hospital will ask about any medicines you’re taking, including herbal medicines, supplements and contraceptive pills.
 They’ll advise which medicines you should continue to take and which ones to stop.
 Always follow their advice.